aroussou/spectral-lines-christians-team/README.md

 # Test README file for viewing in github pages
 Author: Christian Forssen (christian.forssen@chalmers.se)

-This repository contains lectures and accompanying material presented by Christian Forssen (Chalmers, Sweden) at the 2018 Euroschool on Exotic Beams, Leuven, Belgium.
+This repository contains the starter code for Problem Set 1 in TIF285 Learning from data, Chalmers by Christian Forssen (Dept. of Physics, Chalmers, Sweden)

 ## Code overview

-``Forssen_lecture1.ipynb`` .........
-Lecture 1 on "Precitive theories and Bayesian statistics" as a jupyter ipython notebook

-``Forssen_lecture2.ipynb`` .........
-Lecture 2 on "Ab initio nuclear theory" as a jupyter ipython notebook

-``environment.yml`` ...
-Package dependencies

-``LICENCE.txt`` ..............
-MIT License
+``TIF285...ipynb`` ..............
+Jupyter notebook

 ``README.md`` ..........
-This.
+This file

+## Hand in:

+Name:
+Personal id: